The 20 Best Mitochondrial Complex 1 Deficiency Doctors Near Me in Minnesota, US

 English

-Duygu Selcen is a Pediatric Neurologist and a Pediatrics provider in Rochester, Minnesota.
+Duygu Selcen is a Pediatric Neurologist practicing medicine in Rochester, Minnesota.
 Dr. Selcen is rated as an Experienced provider by MediFind in the treatment of Mitochondrial Complex 1 Deficiency.
-Her top areas of expertise are Congenital Myasthenic Syndrome, Amyotonia Congenita, Tubular Aggregate Myopathy, and Congenital Fiber-Type Disproportion.
-Dr. Selcen is currently accepting new patients.
+She is also highly rated in 9 other conditions, according to our data.
+Her clinical expertise encompasses Congenital Myasthenic Syndrome, Congenital Fiber-Type Disproportion, X-Linked Myotubular Myopathy, and Tubular Aggregate Myopathy.

 Experienced in Mitochondrial Complex 1 Deficiency